blackflux/object-scan/test/readme/README.template.md

 Type: `boolean`<br>
 Default: `false`

-When set to `true` the scan immediately returns after the first match.
+When set to `true` the traversal immediately returns after the first match.

 _Examples_:
 <pre><example>